Mile Markers for Reflection

 Japan Overview: Summer 2026

 We recently had the opportunity to share a bit about our Japan journey during a Sunday evening assembly at our Sponsoring Congregation, the Cloverdale Church of Christ in Searcy, Arkansas.
-View the video above to learn a little bit more about our backgrounds, our mission efforts up to this point, and our plans moving forward.
+View the video on YouTube to learn a little bit more about our backgrounds, our mission efforts up to this point, and our plans moving forward.

 Welcome News: Cloverdale Church of Christ